 During the NewsNight segment, Phillip and Jennings discussed polling trends ahead of the 2026 midterm elections.
 Phillip cited fresh data from CNN data analyst Harry Enten showing Democrats holding a narrow national advantage in the generic ballot.
 She noted that in the first part of 2025, the generic ballot between Democrats and Republicans was essentially tied, but Democrats had since gained an advantage.

-According to the latest Gallup numbers, 48 percent of Americans now identify as Democrats compared to 41 percent who say they are Republicans.
-That shift marks a reversal from the previous election period when GOP identification briefly led.
+According to the latest Gallup numbers, 48 percent of Americans now identify as Democrats, compared to 41 percent who identify as Republicans.
+That shift marks a reversal from the previous election period, when GOP identification briefly led.

 Phillip then turned to Trump’s overall approval rating, noting that it had moved only slightly despite the political turbulence surrounding his administration.
 She began to reference Enten’s report from that week, saying Trump’s job approval had actually gone up, before Jennings interjected to complete the thought in unison with her: “By one point.”

-Phillip laughed as she pointed out the minimal increase, while another guest on the panel, one-time presidential candidate Cornel West, continued to chuckle as Jennings ignored the hilarity surrounding his remarks.
+Phillip laughed as she pointed out the minimal increase, along with another panelist, one-time presidential candidate Cornel West.
 Phillip quickly added that despite the marginal uptick, Trump remained deeply underwater with voters.
-She referenced a Reuters poll released earlier that week showing that while Trump’s approval had ticked up slightly, a majority of Americans still disapprove of his performance, with numbers standing at 56 percent disapproval to 42 percent approval.
+She referenced a Reuters poll released earlier that week showing that, while Trump’s approval had ticked up slightly, a majority of Americans still disapprove of his performance, with 56 percent disapproval and 42 percent approval.

 Jennings acknowledged the numbers but attempted to shift the conversation to Trump’s offer to negotiate with Democrats amid the ongoing government shutdown.
 The federal government had been partially closed since October 1, 2025, after the Senate failed to pass a continuing resolution to extend funding past September 30.

-The conservative commentator suggested that the president would be happy to meet with Democrats if they stopped holding the government hostage, expressing his belief that negotiations on various issues would lead to an agreement.
+The conservative commentator suggested that the president would be happy to meet with Democrats if they stopped holding the government hostage, and he believed that negotiations on various issues would lead to an agreement.
 He maintained that the president did not want to negotiate under duress.

 Republicans currently hold a 53-47 majority in the Senate, leaving them seven votes short of the 60 needed to advance a funding bill.
 Democrats, led by Senate Minority Leader Chuck Schumer, have pushed to include an extension of Covid-era healthcare premium subsidies under the Affordable Care Act.
 Republicans have refused, citing spending concerns.